TomWetmore/DeadEnds/Docs/Notes/import.md

+#### Some Memory Ideas ####

+When a GNode is created it is expected to remain in memory for the full run of the program.
+Memory is allocated or the GNode once.
+Considering the fields of a GNode.
+The level is not kept in the structure, it is computed when needed by finding the level of a node in its tree.
+The tag values are allocated once, when the tag is seen for the first time.
+All GNodes with the same tag share the same String holding its tag value.
+Each value is allocated separately.
+In the future this might be changed as probably many values, for example, PLAC values, will be the same.

+Importing and validation and database creation is done in a sequence of steps.
+The first step is to read a Gedcom file into a GNodeList, a specialized List structure.

 ###### importFromFiles

 Importing starts by calling either the *importFromFiles* function if there are more than one Gedcom file to be read, or *importFromFile* if there is a single file to read. *importFromFiles* calls *importFromFile* for each file in a list.